-Crohn’s is a type of inflammatory bowel disease that can cause inflammation in any part of the gastrointestinal tract, from the mouth to the anus, though it most commonly affects the intestines.
+Crohn’s disease is a type of inflammatory bowel disease (IBD).
+It can cause inflammation in any part of the gastrointestinal tract, from the mouth to the anus, but it most commonly affects the intestines.

-There is no cure for Crohn’s disease, but it can go into remission, during which a person experiences very few symptoms, if any.
+There is currently no cure for Crohn’s disease, but the condition can go into remission.
+During remission, a person experiences very few symptoms, if any.

-Periods of remission alternate with flare-ups, during which symptoms recur.
-The goal of treatment is to minimize flare-ups and keep the disease in remission for as long as possible.
+Periods of remission alternate with flare-ups, during which symptoms start to occur again.
+The goal of treatment is to minimize flare-ups and keep the condition in remission for as long as possible.

-There are many treatments for Crohn’s.
-However, the disease affects each body differently, and the right combination of medications and dietary changes varies from person to person.
-In some cases, surgery is necessary.
+There are many treatments options for Crohn’s disease.
+The condition affects each body differently, and the right combination of medications and dietary changes tends to vary from person to person.
+In some cases, surgery may be necessary.

-For most people with Crohn’s, dietary changes are a major part of treatment.
-Read on for information about how snacking fits into life with Crohn’s.
+For most people with Crohn’s disease, dietary changes are a major part of treatment.
+Read on for information about how snacking fits into life with Crohn’s disease.

-Many people with Crohn’s find that their symptoms improve after eating certain foods and flare after eating others.
+Many people with Crohn’s disease find that they may feel better or worse after eating certain foods.

-When symptoms are in remission, it is important to eat a nutrient-rich diet, which should include:
+When Crohn’s disease symptoms are in remission, it is important to eat a nutrient-rich diet, which should include:

-- Fiber: However, high fiber diets are not good for some people with Crohn’s.
+- Fiber: However, high fiber diets are not suitable for some people with Crohn’s disease.

-- Protein: Stick with sources of lean protein, such as fish, eggs, nuts, and tofu.
+- Protein: It may be best to stick with sources of lean protein, such as fish, eggs, nuts, and tofu.

-- Calcium: Choose lactose free products, if dairy is a trigger, and be sure to include leafy green vegetables as another source.
+- Calcium: Choose lactose-free products if dairy is a trigger, and be sure to include leafy green vegetables as another source of calcium.

-- Probiotics: These are in sauerkraut, yogurt, and kimchi, for example.
+- Probiotics: These are present in sauerkraut, yogurt, and kimchi, for example.

 - Fruits and vegetables: It may be beneficial to remove peels and seeds.

-A doctor can give advice about how much fiber to include in the diet.
+A doctor can provide advice about how much fiber to include in the diet.

 During a flare-up

-Certain foods and drinks are more likely to trigger flare-ups and aggravate existing symptoms of Crohn’s.
+Certain foods and beverages may be more likely to trigger flare-ups and aggravate existing symptoms of Crohn’s disease.